- Universities in Switzerland: preparation for admission, curricula

 - The certificate of passing the Swiss single exam for all foreign students - this testing takes place every year in autumn in Friborg.
 At the exam 5 subjects are surrendered: 3 compulsory (mathematics, history, foreign language), and the rest by choice (second language, geography, biology, physics, etc.)

-- A certificate confirming the high level of knowledge of one of the state languages (depending on the chosen training course): DALF or DELF (French), DSH or exam of the Goethe Institute (German), CELI (Italian), TOEFL or IELTS (English).
+- A certificate confirming the high level of knowledge of one of the state languages (depending on the chosen educational course): DALF or DELF (French), DSH or exam of the Goethe Institute (German), CELI (Italian), TOEFL or IELTS (English).

 Testing passes is carried out by preliminary recording for 1.5-2 months, after a similar period of time, the results will be known - after they are received, the entrant can continue to collect the missing documents.

 In some parts of Switzerland, foreign students may be asked to meet additional conditions other than those mentioned above.
-For example, for enrolling in the universities of the German-speaking part of the country, foreign and Russian applicants must graduate from the national university at least 2 courses.
+For example, for enrolling in the universities of the German-speaking part of the country, foreign applicants must graduate from the national university at least 2 courses.

 For applicants, who find it difficult to pass a general exam at the University of Friborg at once, preparatory courses are provided.
 They are aimed at improving the language and academic knowledge of applicants.
-The training programs begin to recruit students 2-3 months before the test is taken and start in June.
+The educational programs begin to recruit students 2-3 months before the test is taken and start in June.

 - bachelor's degree